Green Class

 Do the Green Class children ever mix with the mainstream classes?

 The children have group work; free choice activities; individual work based on their own targets and eat a snack in Green Class.
-All other activities take place in Blue or Yellow Classes or outside where the children are supported to participate.
+Children have opportunity to join the mainstream environment during their free flow session (supported by an adult).

 Which other professionals work with my child?